nalgeon/sqlean/README.md

 This project only accepts bug fixes and minor improvements.
 If you'd like to contribute a new extension, please submit it to the [extension hub repo](https://github.com/nalgeon/sqlpkg/).

-## Sister projects

-Projects related to Sqlean:

--   [sqlpkg.org](https://sqlpkg.org/): a catalog of all SQLite extensions, with search and manual downloads.
--   [sqlime.org](https://sqlime.org/): an online SQLite playground for debugging and sharing SQL snippets.
--   [sqlpkg](https://github.com/nalgeon/sqlpkg-cli): an automated packager manager for SQLite (like `npm` for JS or `pip` for Python).
--   [sqlean.py](https://github.com/nalgeon/sqlean.py): a drop-in replacement for the default `sqlite3` module.
--   [sqlean.js](https://github.com/nalgeon/sqlean.js): browser-based SQLite with extensions.
--   [shell](https://github.com/nalgeon/sqlite): custom builds for SQLite and Sqlean shells.

 ## License

 Copyright 2021-2025 [Anton Zhiyanov](https://antonz.org/), [Contributors](https://github.com/nalgeon/sqlean/graphs/contributors) and [Third-party Authors](docs/third-party.md).